 The determination of the collectability of amounts due from customer accounts requires the Company to make judgments regarding future events and trends.
-Allowances for doubtful accounts are determined based on a continuous process of assessing the Company s portfolio on an individual customer basis taking into account current market conditions and trends.
-This process consists of a thorough review of historical collection experience, current aging status of the customer accounts, and financial condition of the Company s customers.
+Allowances for doubtful accounts are determined based on a continuous process of assessing the Company's portfolio on an individual customer basis taking into account current market conditions and trends.
+This process consists of a thorough review of historical collection experience, current aging status of the customer accounts, and financial condition of the Company's customers.
 Based on a review of these factors, the Company will establish or adjust allowances for specific customers.
-A substantial portion of the Company s revenues come from international oil companies, international shipyards, international oilfield service companies, and government-owned or government-controlled oil companies.
+A substantial portion of the Company's revenues come from international oil companies, international oilpring service companies, and government-owned or government-controlled oil companies.
 Therefore, the Company has significant receivables in many foreign jurisdictions.
-If worldwide oil and gas drilling activity or changes in economic conditions in foreign jurisdictions deteriorate, the creditworthiness of the Company s customers could also deteriorate and they may be unable to pay these receivables, and additional allowances could be required.
-At December 31, 2010 and 2009, allowance for bad debts totaled \$107 million and \$95 million, or 4.2% and 4.3% of gross accounts receivable, respectively.
-Historically, the Company s charge-offs and provisions for the allowance for doubtful accounts have been immaterial to the Company s consolidated financial statements.
+If worldwide oil and gas drilling activity or changes in economic conditions in foreign jurisdictions deteriorate, the creditworthiness of the Company's customers could also deteriorate and they may be unable to pay these receivables, and additional allowances could be required.
+At December 31, 2009 and 2008, allowance for bad debts totaled \$95 million and \$73 million, or 4.3% and 2.3% of gross accounts receivable, respectively.

+Historically, the Company's charge-offs and provisions for the allowance for doubtful accounts have been immaterial to the Company's consolidated financial statements.
 However, because of the risk factors mentioned above, changes in our estimates could become material in future periods.